yuzuha48/WanderGuide/README.md

 - ✏️ edit & delete itineraries they created

 In this project I:
-- Crafted user-friendly design with Flask and JavaScript, enabling itinerary customization through form-adding capabilities and allowing users to save others’ itineraries with a “like” button
+- Crafted user-friendly design with Flask and JavaScript, enabling itinerary customization through form-adding capabilities and allowing users to bookmark others’ itineraries
 - Developed a robust data management system for users, itineraries, and saved itineraries using Python and MySQL
 - Implemented a call to the Google Maps API for location pinning functionality
 Constructed a responsive user interface using HTML, CSS, and Bootstrap